 Centre for Integrated Rural Development

 Alleviation of rural poverty has been one of the avowed objectives of planned development in India.
 Accordingly, the government policies and programmes have been designed.
-However, several drawbacks have been identified from time to time in implementation of these programs.
+However, several drawbacks have been identified from time to time in the implementation of these programs.
 It was therefore realized that a sustainable strategy based on increasing the productive employment opportunities and thereby eliminating poverty is required.
 The integrated rural development aims at both the economic betterment of people as well as greater social transformation.

 The centre would act as a catalyst to improve the quality of human life in rural India through its pilot demonstrations and extension programmes.
 The approach is based on the principle of social inclusion in access to technologies to bridge the gap between the rich and poor.

 ObjectivesWith the sole aim of “poverty alleviation and improvement of standards of life” for the rural community of India, the centre aims at: